 Old Public Trust Building Tour

-The Old Public Trust Building, heritage award winner at the 2016 Wellington Architecture Awards
+The Old Public Trust Building, a 2016 Wellington Architecture Award winner.

 Photo by Paul McCredie